gosang/gosang.github.io/content/posts/design-principles/messaging/apache-kafka-with-dotnet-core.md

 # Introduction

 Apache Kafka has emerged as a game-changer in the realm of distributed systems, offering a robust and scalable solution for building event-driven architectures.
-In this technical blog, we will delve into the intricacies of Apache Kafka, exploring its core concepts, implementation in a .NET Core e-commerce system, and discussing the advantages, disadvantages, issues, and best practices associated with its use.
+In this technical blog, we will look into the intricacies of Apache Kafka, exploring its core concepts, implementation in a .NET Core e-commerce system, and discussing the advantages, disadvantages, issues, and best practices associated with its use.

 # Understanding Apache Kafka